RAS Star Parties

 Finally, please ensure your laptop or netbook is prepared for the darkness by using either a full-screen red filter or a laptop tent.

+Cost?
 What cost?
-All RAS functions are free to all attendees, members or non-members.
+At GMARS, it's all free for everyone—member or not!
 There may be a donation bucket at some events, but nobody keeps track of who drops anything in the bucket, or if anyone is a member or not.
-Your camping, food, and other personal expenses are your own.
+Your camping supplies, food, and other personal expenses are your own.
 At GMARS, there is no fee for camping.
-(At some RAS Star Parties away from Landers, you would be expected to pay for your campsite.)
+The RAS does run or sponsor some events not held at GMARS, like Nightfall, that are not free—there may be lodging or attendance fees.
+But if it's a star party at GMARS, it's free.

 Riverside Astronomical Society, Inc.